Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 Skincare for Perimenopause & Menopause

-What's Really Happening to Your Skin During Menopause
+What's Really Happening to Your Skin

-Let's start with what's actually going on beneath the surface.
 During perimenopause and menopause, your estrogen levels begin to fluctuate, then gradually decline.
 This isn't just affecting your periods or sleep - it's having a major impact on your skin too.

 Your skin becomes more sensitive.
 The protective barrier that you've had for decades starts to weaken, making you reactive to ingredients that you've used without problems for years.